projectgus/xdsl2mqtt/README.md

 The remaining fields all have separate values for upstream and downstream directions:

-* `max_rate`: Maximum achievable rate in Kbps, often informally called "sync speed".
+* `rate`: Current data rate in Kbps often informally called "sync speed".
 This is the thing most people care about.
+* `max_rate`: Maximum achievable rate in Kbps.
 * `snr_db`: Signal to noise ratio of the line (in dB).
 * `atten_db`: Signal attenuation (in dB).
 * `power_dbm`: Power output in dBm.
 (I don't know, and someone can maybe explain, how the downstream value is calculated here - does the other end report it?)